Arthur William Baynham (1856-1905)

 Census - 1881

-In the 1880s Arthur and Elizabeth had four more children: Arthur on 27th May 1881: Nellie Ada on 19th September 1883: Louisa Mary (‘Lillie’) on 29th March 1886; and Thomas on 31st October 1889, at 26 Oxford Street.
+In the 1880s Arthur and Elizabeth had four more children: Arthur on 27th May 1881; Nellie Ada on 19th September 1883; Louisa Mary (‘Lillie’) on 29th March 1886, presumably named after Arthur’s oldest sister who had died a decade earlier; and Thomas on 31st October 1889.

 Census - 1891

-In the 1890s Arthur and Elizabeth have two more children: Marshall ‘William’, my grandfather, on 6th May 1897; and Dora on 13th May 1899.
+In the 1890s Arthur and Elizabeth had two more children: Marshall ‘William’, my grandfather, on 6th May 1897; and Dora on 13th May 1899.

 Census - 1901

-All of the children’s births were registered by Elizabeth, usually after about a month.
-On the certificates, she is recorded by her mark so presumably she cannot read or write – this is borne out by the fact that the certificates for three of the children show the family name as ‘Baynam’, Baneham’ and ‘Bainham’.
+All of the children’s births had been registered by Elizabeth, usually after about a month.
+On the certificates, she was recorded by her mark so presumably she could not read or write – this is borne out by the fact that the certificates for three of the children show the family name as ‘Baynam’, ‘Baneham’ and ‘Bainham’.
 It is also probably that she had a strong Black Country accent, as one records her maiden name as ‘Toy’ instead of ‘Pye’, which she had presumably pronounced ‘Poy’ when attending the local registry office.

 Shortly after Harry’s birth, the family appears to have moved to 12 Oxford Street, next door to where their eldest son Arthur was living with his young family at number 14.